warint/iriR/README.md

 and economic actors.

-Through our R package, people can see the six parameters that composed the global IRI’data on R\&D : Country, Year, Company’s name, Industry, Indicator and Compaany’s rank.
+Through our R package, people can see the six parameters that composed the global IRI’s data on R\&D : Country, Year, Company’s name, Industry, Indicator and Company’s rank.

 To see a definition of the indicators, please visit this [page](https://iri.jrc.ec.europa.eu/sites/default/files/2019-12/SB2019_Final_18Dec2019_0.pdf).